Scottchen0806/Bachelorarbeit-appendix/README.md

 - `DecisionMakingData32.csv`: Full dataset comprising raw responses from all 32 participants as exported from Google Forms, prior to any data cleaning or exclusion.
 - `DecisionMakingDataOhne3_28.csv`: Refined dataset after applying exclusion criteria, where responses from Participant 3 and Participant 28 were removed due to concerns such as incomplete data, irregular response patterns, or violation of experimental requirements.
 - `clean_beta_output.csv`: Cleaned behavioral data used for model estimation.
-- `Simulation_Results.csv`: Output of model simulations.
+- `simulated_all_model_results.csv`: Summary of simulation model-fit results across the three behavioral conditions.
+- `simulated_clean_beta_output.csv`: Cleaned simulation data used for model estimation.
 - `all_model_results.csv`: Summary of model fit results across conditions.

 ## Code Scripts